agathasuarez/Unit-1-2024/project/prodect1.md

 Design statement:
 I will to design and make a easy to use electronic ledger for a client who is an ordinary person, so the wallet will use as simple vocabulary as possible, attractive design and perform main functions.
 To meet all these requirements python will be used as the programming language.
 It will take 30 hours to make and will be evaluated according to the criteria "Design" and "Development" .

 Shiba Inu is coin for this project.
-This was created in August 2020 by an anonymous person.
-Shiba Inu is a Japanese dog breed.
+This cryptocurrency was created in August 2020 by an anonymous person.
+Shiba-inu is a Japanese breed of dog, and this name was used for the name of the currency.
+1 SHIB = 0.0000074 USD

-Justify the tools/structure of your solution

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).